The Commuter (short story)

-"The Commuter" is a science fiction short story by American writer Philip K. Dick, first published in the August-September 1953 issue of Amazing Stories.
+"The Commuter" is a science fiction short story by American writer Philip K. Dick, first published in the August–September 1953 issue of Amazing Stories.
 It has been reprinted over 20 times, including Croatian, Dutch, French, German and Italian translations.
 As with much of Dick's fiction, it is an exploration of the boundary of existence.

 Plot

 A railway station manager encounters the eponymous commuter, who speaks of a town that cannot be found on any normal map.
 The commuter literally vanishes on close questioning about this ephemeral town.
-Based on the information the manager extracts from the commuter, he undertakes an investigation and boards the train the commuter says that the train is scheduled to stop at the town.
+Based on the information the manager extracts from the commuter, he undertakes an investigation and boards a train the commuter claimed was scheduled to stop at the town.
 The station manager finds himself arriving at the non-existent town.

 Subsequent investigation reveals that the town nearly existed.
 It was narrowly voted out of existence during a planning meeting, and the narrowness of this vote is directly reflected in the ephemeral nature of the town.